Board of Intermediate and Secondary Education, Rawalpindi

 Board of Intermediate and Secondary Education, Rawalpindi is a government agency whose main object is to conduct examinations of SSC and HSSC and declare their results.
 The Board is autonomous in nature.

-The central forum is called Punjab Boards Committee of Chairmen (PBCC) and all the BISE's in Punjab take over the Chairmanship for one year in alphabetical order.
-Mr. Muhammad Adnan Khan is the current chairman of the Board.
+History

-The Board was established in October, 1977.
+The Board was established in October 1977.
 Its offices have been located earlier on 6th road, Satellite Town, Rawalpindi but shifted into a newly constructed campus at Morgah near Attock Refinery Rawalpindi in March 2013.

 Jurisdiction

 Jurisdiction of Rawalpindi Board includes Rawalpindi Division which includes following districts: